If your baby stops sleeping well in the 5-8 month age range, it is likely due to one of these 11 reasons. Solve your baby’s sleep problems.

 4-Your Child Needs to Drop the Third Nap and Go to Two Naps a Day

-Your next step is to evaluate the need for a third nap.
+Your next step is to evaluate the need for a third nap, or last nap of the day.
 Your baby might be ready to drop the third nap.

 If your child has a fourth nap, it is time to drop it by 5 months old.